elotroalex/chiens/_texts/translation.md

 - {:.sp} 2nd Delegation: 2nd Orator.

-- {:.pr} Glory to Toussaint Louverture, the black spartacus.
+- {:.pr} Glory to Toussaint Louverture, the black Spartacus.
 The black man Raynal predicted would avenge the injuries against his race.

 - {:.sp} The Crowd.